vipinmavila/machinelearning/README.md

 # machinelearning
 My machine learning hobies and exercises

-Project #1 The challenge is to predict churn for telecom subscribers based on a French Telecom Operators subscriber database.
+Project #1 The challenge is to predict churn for telecom subscribers based on a French Telecom Operators subscriber database.
 Dataset contains 50,000 subscriber records and for each subscriber there are 15,000 variables(features).
 Files - churnpredictionfeatureextraction.ipynb and churnpredictionexecution.ipynb
 Notes: Files are only for review of the project.
 The data set is not made public for any execution.